Alexandria, Virginia Public Transportation

 Metrorail Summer Shuttle Service

-To meet the transportation demands, a free shuttle service is available to and from the Crystal City station via the Blue Line or Yellow Line Shuttles.
-According to DC Metro, shuttle buses run every five minutes during the rush hours.
+A free shuttle service is available to and from the Crystal City station via the Blue Line or Yellow Line Shuttles to meet the transportation demands.
+According to D.C.
+Metro, shuttle buses run every five minutes during rush hours.
 It further operates every 10 minutes during the midday hours.
 The exception is that the Blue Shuttle runs every 10-12 minutes during the midday hours.

 Update

-Update: Summer shuttles are running to serve stations that are affected by an improvement project.
+Update: Summer shuttles are running to serve stations affected by an improvement project.
 However, neither station in Alexandria is affected.
 As a result, this current shuttle service no longer serves Alexandria.
-On the other hand, plenty of trains operate on the Yellow line between D.C. and Alexandria
+On the other hand, plenty of trains operate on the Yellow line between D.C. and Alexandria.

 Related: Alexandria to Mount Vernon